Dragon Skin: Military testing

-In April 2008 one of the Dragon Skin vests, with a serial number that identifies it as one of 30 vests bought by the Department of Defense for U.S. Army for testing in 2006, was listed and later bought from eBay.The seller, David Bronson, allegedly was connected to a U.S. Army testing facility.
-The U.S. Government Accountability Office (GAO), the U.S. Department of Justice, and the F.B.I. are investigating the matter as of May 2008.
+In April 2008, one of the Dragon Skin vests, with a serial number that identifies it as one of 30 vests bought by the Department of Defense for U.S. Army for testing in 2006, was listed and later bought from eBay.
+The seller, David Bronson, allegedly was connected to a U.S. Army testing facility.
+The U.S. Government Accountability Office (GAO), the U.S. Department of Justice, and the F.B.I. began investigating the matter in May 2008.
 The buyer described the vest as having been shot at least 20 times, with not a single through-penetration.

 U.S. Army ban

 On March 30, 2006 the Army banned all privately purchased commercial body armor in theater.
 Army officials said the ban order was prompted by concerns that soldiers or their families were buying inadequate or untested commercial armor from private companies.
 The Army ban refers specifically to Pinnacle's Dragon Skin armor saying that the company advertising implies that Dragon Skin "is superior in performance" to the Interceptor Body Armor the military issues to soldiers.
 The United States Marine Corps has not issued a similar directive, but Marines are "encouraged to wear Marine Corps-issued body armor since this armor has been tested to meet fleet standards."
 NBC News learned that well after the Army ban, select elite forces assigned to protect generals and VIPs in Iraq and Afghanistan wore Dragon Skin.
 General Peter W. Chiarelli made a statement that, "he never wore Dragon Skin but that some members of his staff did wear a lighter version of the banned armor on certain limited occasions, despite the Army ban."

-Chris Kyle stated in his book American Sniper that he wore Dragon Skin body armor after his third deployment which he received from his wife's parents as a gift.

 H.P.
 White Labs conducted tests on Dragon Skin in May 2006.
-Even under normal conditions model SOV 3000 Dragon Skin failed to stop the second impact of M2AP.
+Even under normal external and atmospheric conditions, model SOV 3000 Dragon Skin failed to stop the second impact of M2AP.
 Then when the other tests were run, SOV 3000 failed multiple times, with the exception of the Salt Water test.